SpainOfficial Name: Kingdom of Spain

 Entry, Exit & Visa Requirements

 Spain is a party to the Schengen Agreement.
-This means that U.S. citizens may enter Spain for up to 90 days in a six-month period for tourist or business purposes without a visa.
-Your passport should be valid for at least three months beyond the period of stay.
+This means U.S. citizens may enter Spain for up to 90 days in a six-month period for tourist or business purposes without a visa.
+Your passport should be valid for at least three months beyond the date of your departure.
 For additional details about traveling to and within Schengen countries, please see our Schengen Fact Sheet.
-For details regarding what is required for an official letter of invitation please visit the website of the Spanish Embassy in the U.S.
+For details regarding what is required for an official letter of invitation please visit the website of the Spanish Embassy in the United States.

 Spanish Immigration strictly enforces national immigration laws and regulations.
-You may be expected to present documentation relating to the purpose of your trip, your return flight, hotel reservations or the letter of invitation, and proof that you have sufficient funds for your stay to the Spanish Immigration officer upon your entry into Spain.
-In the past two years, an increased number of U.S. citizens have been refused entry because they failed to comply with and/or satisfy Spanish immigration laws, including because they overstayed on previous visits to Spain or other Schengen countries.
+You may be expected to present documentation related to the purpose of your trip, your return flight, hotel reservations or the letter of invitation, and proof that you have sufficient funds for your stay, to the Spanish Immigration officer upon your entry into Spain.
+In recent years, an increased number of U.S. citizens have been refused entry because they failed to comply with and/or satisfy Spanish immigration laws, including because they overstayed on previous visits to Spain or other Schengen countries.

-U.S. citizens who wish to stay in Spain for longer than three months, or who wish to apply for residency in Spain, will also need to supply local authorities with an official criminal records check from their state of residence or from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS).
-Both types of documents must be apostilled by the state authority for state criminal records and by the Department of State for the FBI records.
+U.S. citizens who wish to stay in Spain for longer than 90 days, or who wish to apply for residency in Spain, will also need to supply local authorities with an official criminal records check from their state of residence or from the Federal Bureau of Investigation’s Criminal Justice Information Services office (CJIS).
+Both types of documents carry the apostille from the state authority for state criminal records and by the Department of State for the FBI records.

-The Embassy does not take fingerprints for the purpose of criminal records checks; rather, U.S. citizens can obtain a letter from the Embassy asking local police to take their fingerprints.
-Individuals need to make an appointment for notarial services to obtain the letter.
-The U.S. Consulate General in Barcelona also requires individuals to make an appointment for notarial services to obtain a letter.
+Neither the Embassy nor the Consulate General takes fingerprints for the purpose of criminal records checks; rather, U.S. citizens can obtain a letter from the Embassy or Consulate General asking local police to take their fingerprints.
+To obtain the letter from the Embassy, individuals need to make an appointment for notarial services.
+To obtain the letter from the U.S. Consulate General in Barcelona, individuals should make an appointment for notarial services with this link.

 In an effort to prevent international child abduction, many governments have initiated procedures at entry/exit points.
 These often include requiring documentary evidence of relationship and permission for the child's travel from the parent(s) or legal guardian not present.
 Having such documentation on hand, even if not required, may facilitate entry/departure.